-On this day in 1987, Aerosmith's "Dude (Looks Like A Lady)" peaked at #14 on the singles charts.
+On this day in 1987, Peter Gabriel's "Big Time" peaked at #8 on the singles charts.

-This Sunday night at 8pm on 100.3 The Sound of Los Angeles, OFF THE RECORD with Joe Benson will feature music of Boston and Joe's brand new conversation with band mastermind Tom Scholz.
+This Sunday night at 8pm on 100.3 The Sound of Los Angeles, OFF THE RECORD with Joe Benson will feature the music of The Doobie Brothers as well as more of Joe's conversation with Tom Johnston, Patrick Simmons and Keith Knudsen.
 Check out the promo!